sam-the-tutor/celo-Tutorial/README.md

     </style>
 ```

 We import some Bootstrap files, Google fonts for our HTML.
-Bootstrap re-usable components help you to build responsive websites from scratch.
+Bootstrap reusable components help you to build responsive websites from scratch.
 [Learn more about Bootstrap](https://getbootstrap.com/).

 ```html
    <title>E-Shares</title>